Chulym, Chulymsky District, Novosibirsk Oblast: History

 The settlement of Chulymskoye (Чулымское) was founded in 1762 during the construction of the Siberian Route.
 In 1898, the Trans-Siberian Railway was built through the settlement.
 In 1947, Chulym was granted town status.

 Administrative and municipal status

 Within the framework of administrative divisions, Chulym serves as the administrative center of Chulymsky District.
 As an administrative division, it is incorporated within Chulymsky District as the Town of Chulym.
 As a municipal division, the Town of Chulym is incorporated within Chulymsky Municipal District as Chulym Urban Settlement.

+Geography

+The town is located by the banks of the Chulym river.
+Lake Itkul lies 2 km to the southeast.